BAR 005: Sponsorship and livery

-BAR used 'Lucky Strike' logos, except at the French, British and United States Grands Prix.
+BAR used the 'Lucky Strike' logos, except at the French, British and United States Grands Prix, which were replaced with a barcode and random words "Look Alike" and "Don't Walk".

-BAR 04
+BAR 04 Concept Car

 During the 2003-2004 offseason, BAR used the 04 Concept Car, a modified version of the 005, notably featuring a black and gray livery and the Honda RA004E engine from the following season.